 Adding Skills • Adding Knowledge • Advancing Rights, since 1971

-Professor Vera Grover and a group of concerned parents recognised and responded to the need for an organisation that could render support services within the intellectual disability sector (the sector).
-Their collective effort led to the establishment of the Western Cape Forum for Intellectual Disability (WCFID) over 49 years ago.
-As an organisation, it continues to raise awareness about intellectual disability, through events such as One-to One Day within communities.
-Guided by a Board of Management, the WCFID remains instrumental in shaping the future for the benefit of all those in South Africa with intellectual disability.
-It also provides a much needed support network for those who work within the sector.
+Professor Vera Grover and a group of concerned parents and service providers recognised and responded to the need for a forum that could render support services within the intellectual disability community.
+Their collective effort led to the establishment of the Western Cape Forum for Intellectual Disability (WCFID) over 50 years ago.
+As an organisation, the WCFID continues to raise awareness about intellectual disability.
+Guided by a Board of Management, it remains instrumental in shaping the future for the benefit of all those in South Africa with intellectual disability.
+It also provides much needed support network for those who work within the sector.

-The WCFID is a properly constituted non-governmental organization with the following objectives and services:
+The WCFID is a formally constituted non-governmental organisation with the following objectives and services:

 To build capacity through skills development; strengthen the sector through partnerships and collaboration; to raise awareness and identify needs in the sector.